Please ensure Javascript is enabled for purposes of website accessibility Advisor Toolkit | University of West Florida

 What is a Hearing?

 Hearings are run by the Office of Student Rights and Responsibilities (SRR) with assistance from the UWF Hearing Board.
 The UWF Hearing Board is comprised of 50% professional members and 50% current UWF students.
-Hearings are held to ensure that all matters concerning the Student Code of Conduct and Student Code of Academic Conduct are dealt with swiftly and appropriately in order to uphold the highest community standards possible.
+Hearings are held to ensure that all matters concerning the Student and Academic Academic Codes of Conduct are dealt with swiftly and appropriately in order to uphold the highest community standards possible.

 The hearing is the formal process in which a charged student is able to present information defending himself or herself to the Hearing Board.
 In addition, the charging party has the ability to present evidence to support the charges.
 The Hearing Board listens to all parties and makes an impartial decision.